vuesion/docs/en/guide/config.md

 # Config

-You will probably come into a situation where you have to change the behavior of our app depending on the deployment stage _(e.g. you want to have a different API endpoint in development than in production)_.
+You will probably come into a situation where you have to change the behavior of your app depending on the deployment stage _(e.g. you want to have a different API endpoint in development than in production)_.

 ## Different Environments